nkg114mc/sfnnue-intro/docs_en/part2-en.md

 -->
 ### Summary

 In order to speed up the computation of the board representation, NNUE uses simple but high-dimensional binary vectors as the input features of the network.
 This makes the incremental computation and update of the board representation being possible.
 And it is one of the reasons why NNUE can run faster than the early generations of neural network evaluation.
-Using a relatively simple and straightforward board representation is also a practice of the ​​"end-to-end learning" idea in deep learning: instead of puting huge amound of energy on the complicated feature engineering, one should integrate this task into the model itself.
+Using a relatively simple and straightforward board representation is also a practice of the ​​"end-to-end learning" idea in deep learning: instead of putting huge amounts of energy on the complicated feature engineering, one should integrate this task into the model itself.

 ### References